 These requirements apply to the Single-Subject, Multiple-Subject, and Special Education teaching credential programs.
 Master of Arts degrees have their own set of requirements as does the C.L.A.D.
 Certificate Program.
-Complete details regarding admission and specific program requirements, advising, and general information about APU's teacher education credential programs are discussed at teacher education information meetings.
+Complete details regarding admission and specific program requirements, advising, and general information about APU's Teacher Education Credential Programs are discussed at teacher education information meetings.
 Each program has specific requirements listed within its description.
-Prospective students should expect to participate in a group or individual interview that focuses on "disposition" skills and attitudes for teaching.
+Prospective candidates should expect to participate in a group or individual interview that focuses on dispositions, skills, and attitudes for teaching.
 These are considered during the admission process and at selected transition points within each program.